galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 # Genome Closure

 This protocol is expected to be useful after a phage genome has been sequenced and the reads are assembled into a contig, see the [Assembling Genome from Sequencing reads tutorial]({{ site.baseurl }}//topics/de-novo-assembly/tutorials/assembling-genome-sequences/tutorial.html).
 The assembly results from a sequencing run will include a long list of ‘nodes’.
 These are raw contigs that were assembled from the reads in that sequencing index.
 Based on the estimated or known sizes of the input genomes, the sequencing coverage for the assembled contigs,  and the preliminary BLAST results using the contig sequences, it is often possible to accurately match a specific node sequence to an input phage gDNA (or other input DNA).
-Definitive matching requires an experimental approach called **confirmation PCR**, where primers are designed based off the raw contig sequence, then the primers are used to amplify the expected sequence using the matching input gDNA.
+Definitive matching requires an experimental approach called **confirmation PCR**, where primers are designed based off the raw contig sequence, then the primers are used to amplify the expected sequence using the matching input gDNA as template.
 An amplicon of the correct size is the best verification that the raw contig represents the genome of the phage to which the genomic DNA is associated with.

-After confirming that the assembled conitg represents a particular phage genome, the next step is to verify that all the bases of the actual genome are accounted for in the assembed sequence, called genome **closure**.
-Closure is usually accomplished by the sequencing of PCR products amplified from the phage genomic DNA, or by sequencing directly off the ends of the phage genomic DNA.
+After confirming that the assembled conitg represents a particular phage genome, the next step is to verify that all the bases of the actual genome are accounted for in the assembed sequence, an approach called **genome closure**.
+Genome closure is usually accomplished by the sequencing of PCR products amplified from the phage genomic DNA acrossing the contig ends, or by sequencing directly off the ends of the phage genomic DNA.
 The success of this procedure is dependent on the the mechanism by which the phage packages its DNA into the capsid, and the resulting termini of the genome.

 Phages like T4, T1, P1 or P22 do **pac type packaging** and thus the phage genomic DNA is both terminally redundant and circularly permuted.
 This means that there is no single true end coordinate for the genome, as each individual packaged phage chromosome will start and end at a different position.
 Because of this, primers designed facing away from each other off the ends of the assembled contig should produce a product that can be sequenced to ensure that no bases are missing from your genome.

 Phages like T7, T5 or SPO1 are terminally redundant but *not* permuted, and thus have **terminal direct repeats** at the ends of the genome; these repeats can be short (~100-300 bp, as in T7) or long (several kb, as in T5).
 Although every packaged phage chromosome starts and stops at the same position, the the two repeats are usually collapsed into the middle of the contig by the assembler because no individual k-mer is long enough to span the entire repeat.
 Becasue of this, the assemblies of terminal repeat phages are typically opened at a random position with the two identical repeat regions collapsed into a single region somewhere in the middle of the contig.
-These phages will appear to be permuted like a pac-type phage.
+These phages will appear to be permuted like a pac type phage.
 Unless you are very unlucky and the contig is opened by the assembler at or near the actual terminal repeats, the closure PCR should using primers facing off the ends of the contig *should* work.

 The genomes of phages that package their DNA by **cos type packaging**, like lambda or P2, have no terminal redundancy and are not permuted, so each packaged phage chromosome has the same ends, which typically have short (~10-20 bp) single-stranded overhangs.
-If the assembler opened the phage contig at its cos ends, PCR will not work for this phage type.
+If the assembler opened the phage contig at its cos ends, PCR will not work for this phage type in theory.
 Instead, the end sequence will need to be determined experimentally via direct sequencing (sequencing off the end using genomic DNA as template), and/or ligation of the genomic DNA then PCR and sequencing the ligated region.
-In practice, we have observed that a band can be sometimes be recovered across the cos ends for these phage as well, even though they should not theoretically be amplified.
+In practice, we have observed that a PCR product can sometimes be obtained across the cos ends for these phage as well, even though they should not theoretically be amplified by closure PCR.

 > ### {% icon comment %} A Useful Reference
 > [Software-based analysis of bacteriophage genomes, physical ends, and packaging strategies.
 BMC Genomics.
 2016 Aug 26](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-016-3018-2) [PMID: 27561606](https://www.ncbi.nlm.nih.gov/pubmed/?term=27561606)